Sayed-Hossein-Hosseini/K_Means_Clustring/README.md

 ## Project Structure

 - **main.py**: The main Python script that loads the dataset, applies K-Means clustering, and displays the results.
-- **fash2.jpg**: Sample visualization of Fashion MNIST dataset.
-- **usps_5.jpg**: Sample visualization of handwritten digits from a subset of MNIST.
+- **Dataset Directory**: MNIST and Fashion MNIST datasets are located in it for processing.
+- **Hossein Directory**: The data after processing are datasets, which include representatives of the clusters as well as the values ​​assigned to each cluster.

 ## Requirements

-- Python 3.x
+- Python Language
-- NumPy
-- Scikit-learn
-- Matplotlib
-- TensorFlow/Keras (for loading datasets)
+- kagglehub (For downloading datasets)
+- Numpy (For work with arrays)
+- Pillow (For process images)
+- sys (For work with the terminal)
+- csv (For work with the Dataset)

 You can install the required libraries with the following command: